-The following process will be facilitated by the TASC to ensure there is:
+The following processes will be facilitated by the Office of TASC to ensure there is:

-- a match between the standards for achievement specified in the course and the skills and knowledge demonstrated by learners - community confidence in the integrity and meaning of the qualification.
+- a match between the standards of achievement specified in the course and the skills and knowledge demonstrated by learners - community confidence in the integrity and meaning of the qualification.

+Process

-Process - TASC gives course providers feedback about any systematic differences in the relationship of their internal and external assessments and, where appropriate, seeks further evidence through audit and requires corrective action in the future.
+The Office of TASC gives course providers feedback about any systematic differences in the relationship of their internal and external assessments and, where appropriate, seeks further evidence through audit and requires corrective action in the future.